 We're going to write a simple resource of a calculator.
-Edit the resources/models.py file to have the following content:
+Edit the resources_app/models.py file to have the following content:

 '''

 from django.db import models

 from rotest.management.models.resource_data import ResourceData

 class CalculatorData(ResourceData):

+OWNABLE = True

 class Meta:

-app_label = "resources"
+app_label = "resources_app"

 ip_address = models.IPAddressField()

 '''

 The CalculatorData class is the database definition of the Calculator resource.
 It defines any characteristics it has, as oppose to behaviour it may have.
+The 'OWNABLE' field (defaults to True) defines whether users who request resource of this class would also 'own' it, making it unavailable to others.
 It's also recommended adding it to the Django admin panel.
-Edit the content of the resources/admin.py file:
+Edit the content of the resources_app/admin.py file: